SinTan1729/chhoto-url/README.md

 # Screenshot
 ![Screenshot](./screenshot.png)

-# Planned features
+# Planned features for 1.0 (in order of importance
-- An actual name
 - Some form of authentication
 - Input validation (on client and server)
 - Deleting links using API and frontend
+- Better deduplication
 - Code cleanup
-- Better deduplication
+- An actual name
 - Official Docker Hub image

 # Usage